-The Lottery has a statewide network of nearly 13,200 retailers selling lottery games and cashing winning tickets.
+The Lottery has a statewide network of 13,405 retailers selling lottery games and cashing winning tickets.
 These retailers are compensated for providing these services and for marketing lottery games through point-of-sale materials and special promotions.
-Each retailer receives a 5 percent commission on lottery sales and a 1 percent cashing bonus on the value of prizes redeemed at that retailer location.
-In Fiscal Year 2018-19, these commissions and cashing bonuses totaled \$393.3 million or 5.5 percent of ticket sales.
-The forecast for FY 2019-20 is (ticket sales \$7,212.3 \ 5.5%) = \$396.7 million, and the forecast for FY 2020-21 is (ticket sales \$7,379.3 \ 5.5%) = \$405.86 million.
+Retailers receive a 5 percent commission on ticket sales and a 1 percent cashing bonus on the value of prizes redeemed at that retailer location; total commission is represented by 5.6 percent of lottery sales.
+In Fiscal Year 2020-21, these commissions and cashing bonuses totaled \$509.2 million, which is consistent with 5.6 percent of ticket sales.
+The forecast for FY 2021-22 is (ticket sales \$8,408.0 \ 5.61%) = \$471.7 million, and the forecast for FY 2022-23 is (ticket sales \$8,390.8 \ 5.61%) = \$470.7 million.

 In addition, the Lottery is authorized to spend money on retailer incentives aimed at encouraging greater sales.
 Typically, the launch of a new or especially important game or promotion is accompanied by a retailer incentive, for example, paying a higher sales commission for the new product for a limited time.
-During Fiscal Year 2018-19, the Lottery expended \$2.3 million on such incentive programs.
+The Lottery is appropriated a fixed amount of \$2.325 million to spend on such incentive programs.